Stabbath/nonogram-solver/README.md

 ###todo:
 ####Priorities
-Finish functions to free allocated memory.
-Test with valgrind to make sure everything's good in that department.
+Test with valgrind just in case	.
-Improve and implement line solving algorithm.
+Finish line solving algorithm.
 ####Secondary
-Write function descriptions and add missing functions to headers.
+Add missing functions to headers.
-Continue writing readme, including mentions of previous 2d Cell array scheme and whatnot, maybe mention debug functions.
 Make sure all memory allocs will errorout if return pointer is null, and other similar things.
 Change ExportSolution to export solutions into (a) text file(s) rather than print to console.